Hubear41/Sketchy-Magic/README.md

 **Day 1**

-- [ ] Complete basic skeleton and game functionality.
+- [x] Complete basic skeleton and game functionality.
 - [x] Review documentation on `Paper.js`.
 - [x] Complete player's ability to draw on map.

 **Day 2**

-- [ ] Complete player avatar movements, appearance, and basic attacks.
+- [ ] Complete player avatar movements and basic attacks.
-- [ ] Complete player spell casting through mouse drawings.
+- [x] Complete player spell casting through mouse drawings ( atleast 2 shapes ).
 - [ ] Start creating enemy designs and AI.

 **Day 3**

-- [ ] Allow enemies to pick up and move with crystal.
+- [x] Allow enemies to pick up and move with treasure.
 - [ ] Have the map re-orient when crystal is dropped
-- [ ] Complete at least 2 enemy types and their functionality.
 - [ ] Have the game run several rounds with increasing enemies.

 **Day 4**

-- [ ] Add flair to magic that is cast.
+- [x] Add flair to magic that is cast.
+- [ ] Add Music and Sound Effects.
 - [ ] Finish styling page.
 - [ ] Finish any outstanding MVPS.

 ## Bonus Features

+* Replace enemies and player avatar with sprites.
 * Add more shapes & spells as rewards from completing levels.
 * Add more enemy types.
 * Add different level designs to accomdate new enemies.